Interpolating quasiregular power mappings: Preliminaries

-It follows from \eqref{eqn:dR} that if $h(x) = dx$, for $d$ an odd positive integer, then $hGh^{-1} \subset G$ and there is a unique solution to the Schr\"oder equation that we denote by $p_d$.
+Now let $d$ be a positive odd integer and take $u(x)=dx$.
+Then it follows from \eqref{eqn:dR} that $uGu^{-1} \subset G$ and so there is a unique solution to the Schr\"oder equation that we denote by $p_d$.

 These maps $p_d$ are uniformly quasiregular analogues of power maps $z^d$ and were first studied by Mayer \cite{Mayer97}.
 See also \cite{FM20} for more on uniformly quasiregular solutions of Schr\"oder equations.
-We recall that $|p_d(x)| = |x|^d$ and that $p_d$ has degree $d^2$.
+We note that $|p_d(x)| = |x|^d$ and that $p_d$ has degree $d^2$.
+The former follows from the Schr\"oder equation and \eqref{eq:zorich2}, since if $x=\mathcal{Z}(y)$ then